annie-liyunqi/annie-liyunqi.github.io/_pages/about.md

 Hello!
 I am an undergraduate student at Shanghaitech University, majoring in Computer Science.

-My primary areas of interest in research are computer vision and machine learning.
+My primary areas of interest in research are computer vision, representation learning and machine learning.
 After seeing lots of unstable and uncontrollable models, I decide to focus on robust intelligent systems.

 <!-- # 🔥 News